I originally wrote this way back in 2012 and it is a popular article, with around 45,000 views. It was due a major update, so here it is.

 - to let others know what you intend to do

 - to help other road users, including pedestrians

 - in good time and for long enough to allow other road users to see the signal and act upon it

-In the scenario I used in the previous question. if other road users aren’t sure of your intentions then using your indicators makes perfect sense.
+In the example I used in the previous question, if other road users can’t otherwise be sure of your intentions then using your indicators makes perfect sense.
 It is helping other road users.

 Should I always indicate to go straight ahead?

 NO!!!
 You still see older drivers indicating right when they’re going straight ahead and it is extremely confusing if you’re coming the opposite way.
 Apparently, this was taught once upon a time, and some people still use it.
 But it is wrong.